Eglwysilan: History of the parish

 During the 12th-century Norman invasion of Wales, the formal parish was defined – an area of more than 30000 acre, including Caerphilly.

 The parish church of Saint Ilan was built on the ridge between the Taff Valley and Aber Valley, on what was thought to have been the site of an earlier chapel or monastic cell.
 The parish website speculates that it may originally have been the home of a 6th-century monk.
 The site lies on the ancient pilgrimage route from Llantarnam to Penrhys.

 Originally Roman Catholic, the church became Anglican following the Reformation led by Henry VIII.
 In due course, eleven Anglican parishes were founded from it, causing a reduction in the territory remaining with the mother church.

 In 1801, the parish had dependent chapels at Llanfabon and St Martin.
 The resident population was reckoned to number 1885 people, 'residing in the hamlets of Eglwys Ilan, Ener Glynn, Glynn Tâff, Hendredenny, Parc, Rhyd y Byddin, and The Town of Caerphilly'.
 In 2012, the parish website stated the parish contained 8,000 people 'serving all of the Aber Valley and including the villages of Abertridwr and Senghenydd together with the hamlets of Eglwysilan and Groeswen'.
-Today, the hamlets of Pen-y-Groes, Eglwysilan and Groeswen are affluent commuter villages house prices significantly above the local average; the communities are inhabited by professionals with a high level of bilingualism.
+The final service was held at the church on 17 December 2023, and its future is unclear.

 The churchyard contains the grade II* listed tomb of the bridge builder William Edwards and many of the victims of the Senghenydd Colliery Disaster of 1913.
 Evan James, who wrote the lyrics of the Welsh national anthem, was baptised at the church.